zeynepozeren1/DSA210Project/README.md

 - **Process:**
   - Automatically load each page of GradCafe results filtered for *Computer Science* and *Masters*.
 Done in 2 parts since there is a filter for decision, I filtered the results as accepted and rejected.
 Then I did web scraping and merged them later.
   - Extracted structured data fields: university,program,decision,term,citizenship,gpa_raw,gre_total,gre_q,gre_v,gre_aw.
+  - Did university name normalization to be able to merge with QS data.

 ### Step 1: Data Collection of QS world ranking
 - **Process:**
   - There is no need for any tool.
 You can download it as excel from the website.
+  - In the QS_Cleaning.py script, we preprocess the QS World Ranking dataset to make it suitable for analysis.
+The script converts non-standard rank formats (such as “=2”, “201–250”, or “201+”) into consistent numeric values, normalizes decimal notation by replacing commas with periods, and ensures all score-related columns are properly cast as numeric types.
+It also standardizes university names through text normalization to support reliable merging with the GradCafe dataset.
+Finally, the cleaned and structured dataset is exported as qs_ranking_clean.csv for further analysis.

 ### Step 2: Data Cleaning: GradCafe